 SEO Keyword Research Step 4: Include keywords onsite

-We’ll dig into the details of onsite search engine optimization in a separate post, but by this step in the process you should have your roadmap.
+We dug into the details of onsite search engine optimization in a separate post.
 Each page on your site should target (and thus include) the most searched and highest potential keyword phrases identified in your keyword research, plus their synonyms for good measure.

 (Since Google’s Hummingbird update, Google basically claims its algorithm understands natural language.
 So exact keywords are less important if Google understands synonyms.
-To cover your bases, just include both exact matches of your keywords and variations on your pages.)
+To cover your bases, just include both exact matches of your keywords and variations of those phrases on your pages.)

 When you write new blogs, you should obviously also be including your target phrases.
 More about that in step 5.